avinetworks/docs/ansible/controller.rst

     :local:
     :depth: 3

 Prerequisites
 -------------

 To get started you will need the following:

 - Ansible 2.2 or higher
-- a server to install Avi Controller on (Baremetal, CSP, etc.)
+- Server or Cloud to install Avi Controller on (Baremetal, CSP, etc.)

 Parameters
 ----------